 On this page, I invite you to enjoy 142 images of Cuba we all gonna miss – Cuba still held by Socialism, Castro’s brothers and stricken by international embargo policies.
 I hope you enjoy.

 Photos of Cuba

 Havana is a very nice city, mixing tropical vibes with colonial Spanish architecture.
-Havana old town is very pretty and a UNESCO World Heritage site.
+Havana’s old town is very pretty and one of the UNESCO Sites In Cuba.
 It was the sixth town founded by the Spanish on the island.
-Not to be missed are the Paseo de Martí, the Castillo de San Salvador de la Punta, Old Havana, the Havana Cathedral and the Castillo de la Real Fuerza.
+While you visit Havana, you cannot miss the Paseo de Martí, the Castillo de San Salvador de la Punta, Old Havana, the Havana Cathedral and the Castillo de la Real Fuerza.

 Varadero is probably the most famous beach in the world.
 Varadero is a city in a narrow neck of land between the Gulf of Mexico and the Bahía de Cárdenas.
-In this city there are several resort hotels but there are other accommodation options where you can stay and enjoy local’s people company.
+In this city, there are several resort hotels but there are other accommodation options where you can stay and enjoy the local’s people companies.
 There are several beach restaurants serving fresh juices and seafood.